supabase/supabase/DEVELOPERS.md

 For more information on Supabase Studio, see the [Supabase Studio readme](./studio/README.md).

-## What's Next?
+## Finally

-Make your changes to the file(s) you'd like to update.

-### Open a pull request

-When you're done making changes and you'd like to propose them for review by opening a pull request.

-### Submit your PR & get it reviewed

-- Once you submit your PR, others from the Supabase community will review it with you.
-The first thing you're going to want to do is a self review.
+After making your changes to the file(s) you'd like to update, it's time to open a pull request.
+Once you submit your pull request, others from the Supabase team/community will review it with you.
-- After that, we may have questions, check back on your PR to keep up with the conversation.
-- Did you have an issue, like a merge conflict?
-Check out GitHub's git tutorial on how to resolve merge conflicts and other issues.
+Did you have an issue, like a merge conflict, or don't know how to open a pull request?
+Check out [GitHub's pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) tutorial on how to resolve merge conflicts and other issues.
+Once your PR has been merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/supabase/supabase/graphs/contributors)

-### Your PR is merged!

-Congratulations!
-The whole Supabase community thanks you 🙏🏼

-Once your PR is merged, you will be proudly listed as a contributor in the [contributor chart](https://github.com/supabase/supabase/graphs/contributors).

 ## Community Channels